Camp Edwards Place

 A Stitch in Time (Beginner Embroidery), 6th - Senior

-June 9-13, 2025: 1:30 - 4:30PM, Edwards Place.
+June 8-12, 2026: 1:30 - 4:30 PM, Edwards Place.

 Campers can learn six or more embroidery stitches while working on a honeycomb printed fabric.
 When the embroidery work is complete, the sampler can be framed for hanging, added as an embellishment to another object (such as a purchased throw pillow, or lined and stitched to make a small bag to carry sewing tools or other treasures).
 Busy bees can add more stitches to their sampler.
-Camp size: 12

 Pom - Pom Critters, 6th - Senior

 They are soft, round, fuzzy, colorful, can be made in any almost size, and (surprisingly) in the 18th century they were used in battle.
 What are they?
 Pom-poms!
-(They adorned some soldiers' hats -- the color of the pom-pom on top of the hat indicated to which company the soldier belonged.)
+(They adorned some soldiers' hats - the color of the pom-pom on top of the hat indicated to which company the soldier belonged.)
 Once the "how-to" is learned, campers can make their own pom-poms to add favorite colors to any ordinary stocking cap or to create a whole zoo full of fuzzy critters.
 Campers can turn ordinary yarn into something fun for everyone.
-Camp size: 12

 Hooked on Crochet, 6th - Senior